Basic File I/O in Python

 There are several modes you can use with open():

-"r"— Read (default): Opens the file for reading."w"— Write: Opens the file for writing (and erases existing content)."a"— Append: Opens the file for writing, but keeps existing content and adds new data to the end.
+"r"— Read (default): Opens the file for reading.
+The file must exist."w"— Write: Opens the file for writing (and erases existing content or creates a new file)."a"— Append: Opens the file for writing, but keeps existing content and adds new data to the end."r+"— Read and write: Opens the file for both reading and writing.
+The file must exist.

 When you open a file, Python gives you a file object.
 You use this object to read or write data.